 A key component of the coursework is a semester-long group project.
 The progress of this group project will be measured by deliverables.
 The objectives, requirements, and due date of each deliverable will be communicated well prior to the due date such that each group will have reasonably enough time to complete the tasks required for the deliverable.
 For each deliverable, each group will be required to submit a written report and/or code (along with test cases) to demonstrate the progress of the group.
 Each member of the group will initially receive the same credit based on the quality and timeliness of group submissions, and will be later adjusted according to in-group peer evaluation by the end of the project period.
 A list of sample project topics along with the concrete details on the deliverables will be given in a separate document (e.g., project description), typically distributed in the first week.
 Students are encouraged to choose different topics of their own, but should be approved by the instruction before starting the project.

-We will communicate announcements, assignments, lecture materials and other learning resources all on Blackboard.
-In particular, we will host off-class Q&A through the Discussion Board on Blackboard.
-Blackboard is also the portal to be used for project deliverables submission and grading.
+We will communicate announcements, assignments, lecture materials and other learning resources all on Canvas.
+In particular, we will host off-class Q&A through the Discussion Board on Canvas.
+Canvas is also the portal to be used for project deliverables submission and grading.
 For questions on course materials, lectures, and course project milestones, contact the instructor on the Discussion Board by sending posts instead of by emails, so as to facilitate communication.
 You have options for sending private (anonymous) posts.
-Make sure you subscribe each of the forums there so that you won't be missing important information about the course logistics and extended lecture discussions initiated by questions raised by other students.
+Make sure you subscribe to each of the forums there so that you won't be missing important information about the course logistics and extended lecture discussions initiated by questions raised by other students.

 Class attendance is required at all lectures.
 Although lecture slides and other supplementary learning materials will be posted online, these materials as well as the recommended textbooks are only used as references by the instructor in developing the lectures.
 Thus, studying these materials and textbooks serves the purpose of getting better prepared for attending in-class lectures, but would by no means substitute for class attendance.
 Also, the course project requires each team member to be responsible and collaborative as well as to contribute equally; thus, missing lectures without justifiable reasons and then relying on other team members to catch up missed topics is not acceptable.
 You are also expected to participate in class discussions, which aids learning and provides valuable feedback on the lecture.
 If you know you will miss a lecture for a justifiable reason such as a university activity or a medical appointment, notify the instructor by email at least 12 hours before the lecture.
 While attendance will not be taken in every class, it will be sampled randomly at the discretion of the instructor.
 The basic participation credit that accounts for 5% of the final grade will be calculated using the sampled attendance records (in addition to active participation in classroom discussion).